+- Operators continue to direct resources to deeper/longer life gas reserves/production and to light and heavy oil reserves/production.
+The CAODC recently announced a 15% decline in anticipated number of wells drilled in the WCSB next year, however, they have attributed virtually all of the decline to activity cutbacks at shallow or low-deliverability gas areas, as well as coalbed methane, as reported in the Daily Oil Bulletin.
+The Partnership has virtually no participation in these areas of expected activity reductions. - The Partnership's Envirobond and Invert product lines continue to be leading technologies in the deeper, long life gas market.
+The unique improvement to Invert through its Patent-Pending technology, Seal-AX, positions the Partnership with a value added proposition for its customers in this attractive market. - · Although natural gas commodity prices had declined from recent highs, CES anticipates strong activity levels and sustained margins through the balance of 2006 and into the first quarter of 2007.
+The Partnership's diverse client base and strong value adding products enable CES to sustain activity levels despite reductions in the capital programs of some of the Partnership's clients.
+CES anticipates its client mix will change as operators with more counter cyclical strategies expand their capital spending to take advantage of increased rig and oilfield service availability.

-- Operators are directing resources to deeper/longer life gas reserves/production and to light and heavy oil reserves/production. - Conventional horizontal drilling for oil is very active, driven by high commodity prices.
-CES's Liquidrill technology remains a leading drilling fluid in the industry. - · Although natural gas prices have declined from their highs, CES does not anticipate any slowdown in activity levels nor contraction of gross margins through the balance of 2006.
-The Partnership's diverse client base and strong value adding products enables CES to sustain activity levels despite reductions in the capital programs of some clients.
-CES anticipates its client mix will change as operators with more counter cyclical strategies expand their capital spending to take advantage of increased rig and oilfield service availability. - Operators continue to drill for deeper, long life gas.
-The Partnership's Envirobond and CES Invert product lines continue to be leading technologies in this market.
-The commercial introduction of Seal-AX has been met with an encouraging response.
-The unique improvement to CES Invert through this Patent-Pending technology positions the Partnership with a value added proposition for it's customers in this attractive market. - Oilsands drilling activity is increasing as drilling contractors build out new rigs that have been specially built for steam assisted gravity drainage ("SAGD") type drilling and the commercial phases of these projects will provide significant opportunities. - Technology is constantly morphing and expanding when it comes to recovering maximum production from the Bitumen deposits of N.E.
-Alberta and N.W.
-Saskatchewan.
-SAGD is the primary recovery method.
-CES is well positioned to maintain / increase its market share in the bitumen production segment with its Liquidrill/Tarbreak system regardless of the recovery method utilized.
-The problems encountered while drilling in these areas are the same regardless of the post drilling recovery method used and Liquidrill/Tarbreak will continue to offer value to operators in this area.
+- Conventional horizontal drilling for oil is very active, driven by high commodity prices.
+CES's Liquidrill technology remains a leading drilling fluid in the oil drilling industry seament. - CES is well positioned in both southeast Saskatchewan and across the United States border to participate in the Bakken oil field play (the "Bakken").
+The Bakken formation, which expands from southeast Saskatchewan into South Dakota and west into Montana, was recently reported in the National Post as potentially being the largest light-oil pool discovered in Western Canada since 1957 and one of the top onshore fields found in the United States in the last half century. - · Oilsands drilling activity is increasing as drilling contractors build out new rigs that have been specially built for steam assisted gravity drainage ("SAGD") type drilling and the commercial phases of these projects will provide significant opportunities.
+We expect programs to "kick off" during the next six months. - Technology is constantly evolving when it comes to recovering maximum production from the bitumen deposits of northeast Alberta and northwest Saskatchewan.
+SAGD is currently the primary recovery method.
+CES is well positioned to maintain/increase its market share in the bitumen production segment with its Liquidrill/Tarbreak system regardless of the recovery method utilized.
+The problems encountered while drilling in these areas are the same regardless of the post drilling recovery method used and Liquidrill/Tarbreak will continue to offer value to operators in this area. - On October 31, 2006, the Federal Government of Canada announced a proposed Tax Fairness Plan to begin taxing the income before distributions of publicly traded flow through vehicles such as income trusts and limited partnerships.
+The plan provides for a four-year transition period for existing entities.
+Given the information available at this time, the financial impact on the Partnership and the unitholders cannot be reasonably estimated.

-BALANCE SHEET
+CONSOLIDATED BALANCE SHEET

-as at June 30, 2006 (stated in thousands of dollars) (unaudited)
+as at September 30, 2006 (stated in thousands of dollars) (unaudited)